Jishnu-phani/Blog-project/README.md

+This project is a website containing blog posts

-In this project I have used concepts of html, css, js mainly by using bootstrap.
+In this project I have used concepts of html, css, js mainly by using bootstrap. <br>
 I have used flask and jinja which are python libraries to run the html and link all the files together.<br> (Install the python module named flask to be able to run the project)